OLSAS – Osgoode Hall Law School (York University)

 Comprehensive Bursary Program

-Osgoode fully understands the increasing financial shortfalls and mounting debt that students who enter law school face today.
-For this reason, in 2018‑2019, we anticipate awarding more than $3 million in bursaries to students with financial need.
+Osgoode fully understands the increasing financial shortfalls and mounting debt that law students face today.
+That is why we have a comprehensive bursary program through which we typically award more than $3 million annually to students with financial need.

 Bursaries are non-repayable grants that help offset student debt.
 The online bursary application may be completed in early September and bursary allocations are made in November.

 To be eligible, you must do the following: